 - Return Address – Filers will want to make sure the Return Address listed is correct for any returned Mail Service.

-- EFM Convenience Fee – The Los Angeles Superior Court’s E-Filing Manager, Journal Technologies, currently charges filers $1.95 for each accepted filing.
+C. EFM Convenience Fee – The Los Angeles Superior Court’s E-Filing Manager software provider, currently charges filers $1.95 for each accepted filing.
+This is the software the courts use to receive, review, and process filings that each e-filing service provider is integrated with.

 - If you are Filing for an Attorney select them from the menu or click the Add Attorney link.